-India is the world's largest sourcing destination, accounting for approximately 55 per cent of the US$ 146 billion market.
+India is the world's largest sourcing destination, accounting for approximately 55 per cent of the US$ 173-178 billion market in 2016-17.
 The country's cost competitiveness in providing Information Technology (IT) services, which is approximately 3-4 times cheaper than the US, continues to be its Unique Selling Proposition (USP) in the global sourcing market.

 India has the fastest internet traffic growth globally and is expected to have 348 million users by 2017, up from 138 million in 2012.

 Daimler India Commercial Vehicle has been able to create a space for its offerings in the already crowded domestic commercial vehicle market.
 Erich Nesselhauf, MD & C...